hashicorp/terraform/docs/architecture.md

   them.

-There are many more different graph transforms, which can be discovered by reading the source code for the different graph transformers.
+There are many more different graph transforms, which can be discovered by reading the source code for the different graph builders.
 Each graph builder uses a different subset of these depending on the needs of the operation that is being performed.